BoKu123/GettingAndCleaningData-repo/CodeBook.md

  adding sanitized variable names based on the "features" file

-#Output file "MeansAndStdDevSummary.csv" is created from "MeansAndStdDev.csv" by
+#Output file "MeansAndStdDevSummary.txt" is created from "MeansAndStdDev.txt" by

  grouping data by Subject and Activity